Risk Management in Foreign Exchange Investing

 (3) Interest Rate Risk

-(i) Violent exchange rate volatility
+(i) Sudden exchange rate volatility

-(ii) Stop-loss hit, position closing
+(ii) Stop-loss triggers and forced position closures

-(iii) Reversal of long-term Forex trends
+(iii) Reversals in long-term Forex trends

 Hedging Against Interest Rate Risk